Kegels are overrated

 Why are Kegels still recommended by medical pros?

 👩⚕️ Medical schools aren't (yet) teaching about the pelvic floor.
 This is a BIG problem within our medical system since physicians are the directors of care.
 I can’t tell you how many physicians (including OBGYN, urology, and GI specialists) I have helped educate on pelvic health, many of which have been my patients.
-And since medical providers aren’t being given the necessary education in school to identify pelvic floor problems, then it’s no surprise that many continue to tell people to "just do Kegels" rather than referring them to a pelvic floor specialist.

 Thanks for Reading!
 Please forward this newsletter to a friend and help spread the word on pelvic health!
 Questions, comments, requests for future newsletters?
 Send an email to info@pelvicsavvy.com.